ambiesoft/SceneExplorer/README.md

 # SceneExplorer

-SceneExplore explores video files by viewing its thumbnails.
+SceneExplore explores video files through thumbnails.

 ## Feature
 * You can explorers video files by viewing its thumbnails.